civilservicelgbt/civilservicelgbt.github.io/_events/20200618-inter-lgbt-pride-on.md

 Through Q&As and interactive conversations, you will have the opportunity to share your own experience, ask questions and listen to the panellists on a wide range of topics concerning intersectionality and LGBT+ communities.

+These sessions are open to everyone and will be facilitated inclusively.

+Full list of speakers to be confirmed.
+Dates and time may change, if they do, we will notify you through Eventbrite.

 On the panel we have:

 ## Mark Cartwright, Chair, MOD DE&S Pride Network